Greater Worcester Community Foundation accepts a variety of assets as gifts.

 Cash

-A gift of cash is the easiest way to create a new Fund or add to an existing one.
 Cash gifts are tax deductible to the extent allowed by law, currently up to 50% of your adjusted gross income in any one year.
 Contributions exceeding this limit may be carried over and deducted for up to five years following the gift.

+You can donate to any of our established funds online now with a credit card using a secure vendor.
 Or, checks can be made payable to Greater Worcester Community Foundation and mailed directly to the Foundation:

 Greater Worcester Community Foundation